 Growth and expenses are like two ends of a rope with your brain in the center.
 Each of them pulling your brain towards itself.
 Faster growth could erode finances too fast; being too conservative could halt your growth.

 Outbursts can only do harm, they cannot undo what has already happened.
-Not meeting a target does not mean you need to get terribly upset on an employee, client, vendor or even with yourself.
+Not meeting a target does not mean you need to get terribly upset with an employee, client, vendor, or even with yourself.
 Think practically, we all are humans and mistakes do happen.
 Why was the target not achieved, it’s possible that you are extremely bullish for a task that needs more time and resources.
 When things go wrong, keep your head cool and see how things could have been done differently.
-Learn to let go things.

 It’s completely normal to become restless even though you may have been putting your entire energy and time into your small business.
 Success takes its own sweet time.
 May be you are missing out on introducing a feature that would make you stand apart from your competitors.

 Constantly focusing on things that are going wrong will obviously increase your stress by many folds.
-Regardless it’s “Big or Small”, list all your accomplishments and milestones that you have achieved successfully and place them on your wall.
+Regardless its “Big or Small”, list all your accomplishments and milestones that you have achieved success and place them on your wall.
 It will give you motivation, positivity and satisfaction.